top of page

 Beyond the Job Sites: Life Lessons and Lasting Impressions

-While Corey’s main focus was to learn about careers in the trades, he also walked away with broader life lessons about professionalism, decision-making, and how to set himself up for success.
+While Corey’s main focus was to learn about careers in the trades, he also walked away with other broader life lessons about professionalism, decision-making, and how to set himself up for success.

 "You have to present yourself in a certain way," Corey reflected, noting that good body language and professionalism are important.